Credit Card payments for interpretive fees.

 Contact: Phil Lupsiewicz, 978-275-1705

 Lowell Heritage Partnership and Lowell National Historical Park are seeking nominations from the community for acknowledging the contributions of organizations or individuals in the areas of historic preservation and cultural heritage.
-Acting Park Superintendent Peter Aucella stated that, "these awards give credit to those making major contributions to the development of this community and its historic resources.
-The Heritage Partnership and Park intend to promote stewardship of these ideals for the benefit of future generations."
+Superintendent Celeste Bernardo stated that, "these awards give the Park and Partnership an opportunity to recognize those making major contributions to the development of this community and its historic resources.
+We intend to promote stewardship of these ideals for the benefit of future generations."
 The award recipients will be announced at the fifth annual Lowell Preservation and Cultural Heritage Awards Reception as part of Doors Open Lowell in May.

-Nominees should represent an individual or organization that has demonstrated significant contributions of time and effort to project participation and leadership and activities should be voluntary and non-sectarian.
+Nominees should represent an individual or organization that has demonstrated significant contributions of time and effort to project participation and leadership.

 FOR HISTORIC PRESERVATION:

-Send nominations to Saoran Roeuth by Friday, April 6, 2012.
+Send nominations to Sarah Guevara by Friday, March 8, 2013.

 Did You Know?